UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Introduction

 \section{Introduction}

-Empathy is an involuntary, vicarious reaction to another person's feelings or circumstances \citep{hoffman1978toward}.
+Empathy is an involuntary, vicarious reaction to another person's feelings or circumstances \citep{hoffman1978toward}, which drives supportive communication across various human-human \citep{hasan2025empathy} and human-machine \citep{banarjee2020z} interactions.
 Automatic empathy regression from textual content has gained traction over the past few years \citep{hasan2025empathy}.
-In most empathy regression studies, the ``regression'' part refers to estimating the response (i.e., an aggregated continuous value) of empathy measurement scales or questionnaires that would otherwise be used for a manual assessment of empathy.
+In most empathy regression studies, the \emph{``regression''} part refers to estimating the response (i.e., an aggregated continuous value) of empathy measurement scales or questionnaires that would otherwise be used for a manual assessment of empathy.
 Over many years, social psychology literature has developed various such empathy measurement scales.
 One such scale is developed by \citet{batson1987distress}, which measures empathy in terms of six dimensions: sympathetic, moved, compassionate, tender, warm and soft-hearted.
 Being a subjective phenomenon and further to conform to the definitions of empathy developed in social psychology literature, training labels for automated empathy detection systems often come from self-assessed empathy labels \citep{hasan2025empathy}.
 The de facto method of creating such datasets for empathy detection is crowdsourcing, which often results in incorrect empathy labels due to the nature of crowdsourcing \citep{sheehan2018crowdsourcing,hasan2024llm-gem}.
-Circumventing this issue of label noise, building a robust empathy detection system is a long-standing challenge.
+While circumventing this issue of label noise, building a robust empathy detection system is a long-standing challenge.